 - Convenient on-site or off-site shredding options

-With our services you can rest assured that your information is not in the wrong hands, and avoid costly lawsuits and other legal actions.
+With our services, you can rest assured that your information is not in the wrong hands, avoiding costly lawsuits and other legal actions.

 Q: Is there a difference between residential and commercial document shredding in Houston?

 Our document shredding process is the same regardless of whether you are a business or residential customer.
 Both methods employ certified employees that keep your documents safe and secure from the time the documents are in our custody, all the way up to final disposal.

 The process begins when the documents arrive at our shredding facility, or our mobile shredder, where they are immediately destroyed.
 The remnants are then stored in our secured warehouse until they are transported to one of our accredited recycling partners.
 Our agreements with recycling facilities dictate that the shredded materials, now mixed with materials from other sources, must be disposed of with a method that prevents further information retrieval, such as incineration or smelting.